PritRaj1/NonConvex-RUST/README.md

 ## Examples

-The following GIFs are based on poor initializations of the [2D unconstrained maximization problems](./examples/test_functions.md) in the [examples/](./examples) subdirectory.
+The following GIFs are based on the [2D unconstrained maximization problems](./examples/test_functions.md) in the [examples/](./examples) subdirectory.

 ### Population-Based
 |  |  |